Search

 The American Geriatrics Society and the AGS Health in Aging Foundation (collectively, "Society") encourage organizations to link to the Society's Website(s).

-AGS Implementation Procedures For Identifying And Resolving Conflicts Of Interest
+Implementation Procedures For Identifying And Resolving Conflicts Of Interest

 The American Geriatrics Society is accredited by the Accreditation Council for Continuing Medical Education (ACCME) to provide continuing medical education for physicians.
 The Professional Education Executive Committee (PEEC) has developed the following implementation procedures to guide the planning process and ensure the quality of each AGS educational activity.
-The PEEC referenced the overarching AGS Guideines for Corporate Relationships when developing these implementation procedures.
+The PEEC referenced the overarching AGS Guidelines for Corporate Relationships when developing these implementation procedures.

 Continuing Professional Education Mission and Goals Statement